Radar Camera Fusion via Representation Learning in Autonomous Driving: Methods

 \subsubsection{Loss Sampling}

-The association labels used for supervising the learning process is ultimately from the traditional rule-based method, which are far from 100\% accurate and contain some noise.
+The association labels used for supervising the learning process are ultimately from the traditional rule-based method, and hence are far from 100\% accurate.
 To mitigate the impact of the inaccurate labels, we first purify the labels by applying some simple filters to remove low-confidence associations, which increases the precision in the remaining association labels at the cost of the undermined recall.
 During the push loss calculation in the training of AssociationNet, instead of exhausting all negative pairs (a pair of a radar pin and a bounding box that is not present in the association labels), we only sample a fraction of those to be used for push loss calculation to alleviate pushing apart positive pairs by mistake.
 The number of sampled negative pairs is set to be equal to the number of positive ones at each frame.